devtochit/webflow/README.md

 # Leaderboard

-> "To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
-A simple website that allows user to create a To-do list.
+> "leaderboard  is a tool that helps to organize scores .
+It simply database for keeping scores.
+A simple website that allows user to create a leaderboard scoring.

 ## Built With